Description

 When one of the contestants plummets to their death from Angel’s Rest summit, Meg is the only witness and she knows right away it was more than just a tragic accident.
 With her new job on the line and a killer on the loose, Meg must overcome her fears and put her investigative instincts to work.

-But as she uncovers secrets among the close-knit adventure racing community, armed only with her notebook, a strong mocha and the support of her best friends, she discovers that sometimes the most dangerous thing about the great outdoors might just be the people in it.
+Armed only with her notebook, a strong mocha, and her best friends’ support, Meg throws herself into uncovering the dark secrets among the close-knit adventure racing community.
+And she soon discovers that sometimes the most dangerous thing about the great outdoors might just be the people in it.

 A Murder on the Mountain was previously published as Scene of the Climb.